Cloud Twelve Notting Hill - a plant-based pamper palace arrives in West London

-Our editor pays a visit to a new wellness & lifestyle club with an interactive play zone, indulgent spa, luxury salon, plant-based brasserie and alternative medicine clinic all under one roof…
+Our co-founder Hettie Holmes pays a visit to Cloud Twelve Notting Hill.
+A new wellness lifestyle club with an interactive play zone, indulgent spa, luxury salon, plant-based brasserie and alternative medicine clinic all under one roof…

 The best part?
 Whilst you relax, you can drop your kids off in the creché.
 A magical, forest themed, sensory play zone with multi-coloured florescent lights and suction tubes that send balls whizzing into the air like something out of Charlie and the Chocolate factory.
 But rest assured, instead of everlasting gobstoppers and lickable wallpaper, their precious guts will be tended to in the plant-based café.
 Ofsted registered assistants will keep them occupied with activities from ballet to mindfulness.